C’Mun Sons, We’ve Chocolate to Buy For Mama

 Munson’s doesn’t really do any of the wacky stuff like a few of the other Chocolate Trail joints do.
 They don’t have to.
 But that’s not to say they’ve stagnated or become comfortable with the old standbys.

 Not at all.
 I particularly enjoyed the Route 6 Toffee Crunch, but it seems they don’t make it anymore.
-Perhaps the association between Route 6 (aka “Suicide 6”) and “crunch” didn’t play well with customers – all of whom probably know someone who was maimed or killed within 3 miles of the Bolton factory on Route 6.
+Perhaps the association between Route 6 (aka “Suicide 6”) and “crunch” didn’t play well with customers – all of whom probably know someone who was maimed or killed within 3 miles of the Bolton factory on the infamous road.

-(Speaking of which, leaving Munson’s in Bolton to head east on 6 is, not surprisingly, death-defying.)
+(Speaking of which, leaving Munson’s in Bolton to head east on 6 is, not surprisingly, can be death-defying.)